Skip to main content

 If you have completed course prerequisites for EDUC 200 or EDUC 300 at another education institution, you may still register for these classes with permission.
 Please use the prerequisite waiver form to submit your request.

 Once you have submitted your application, the Office of the Registrar and the School of Education ensure that all your documents (transcripts, references, and résumé) have been received.
 If your application is considered "complete", it is forwarded to the School of Education Admissions committee for review.
-Interviews will then be made available by invitation.
-These will take place during the first two weeks of March.
+Interviews will then be made available by invitation, typically in late February or early March.
+Interviews will take place during the first two weeks of March in virtual format.
 Admission decisions are usually made by mid-April.

 Program options